efernandezleon/postmetheus/README.md

     --collection COLLECTION, -c COLLECTION
                             Used to specify a Postman collection file or URL.
 The env var POSTMAN_COLLECTION can also used.
     --environment ENVIRONMENT, -e ENVIRONMENT
-                            Used to specify a Postman environment file.
+                            Used to specify a Postman environment file or URL.
 The env var POSTMAN_ENVIRONMENT can also used.
     --timer TIMER, -t TIMER
                             Used to specify the frequency in seconds to run Newman.
 The env var WORKER_TIMER can also used.